What is investing to you? A) a means to an end or B) an end in itself?

 Furthermore, since Ellevest practices goal-based investing, we decided we needed to develop a goal-specific way of defining success.
 That’s why we created a different way of evaluating how well you’re progressing toward your goal, one that allows you to see how your actions and market movements can impact your likelihood of reaching it.
 We think it’s a new, more helpful method: that of being on track to reach your goal vs. falling off track.

 Looking at Percentages

-One of the many ways in which Ellevest differs from other digital advisors is in the investment plan recommendations we make for reaching your goal amount.
-Many advisors recommend plans that shoot for a 50% likelihood of achievement, which means that you reach that goal only half the time.
-It seems to make sense, but it also means you’re just as unlikely to reach your goal as you are likely to reach it.
-We don’t consider that to be good enough as you’re probably planning for your future with these financial goals in mind.
+One of the many ways in which Ellevest differs from some other digital advisors is in the investment plan recommendations we make for helping you to reach your goal amount.
+Some advisors recommend plans that shoot for a 50% likelihood of achievement, which means that you may reach that goal only half the time.
+It seems to make sense, but it also could mean you’re just as unlikely to reach your goal as you are likely to reach it.
+We don’t consider that to be good enough, as you’re probably planning for your future with these financial goals in mind.

 That’s why we spent a lot of time talking to women like you to determine what likelihood of achieving your goal would give you peace of mind.
 And the result?
 With Ellevest’s personalized portfolios and savings recommendations, you’re likely to reach your goal amount or better in 70% of market scenarios.

 So long as your likelihood remains at 70%, we consider you to be on track for reaching your goal.
 It's worth noting that your likelihood can change for a number of reasons.
 Market fluctuations, which are normal, can cause each of your goals’ likelihoods to move down or up.
 However, if your likelihood falls to 60% or lower (which still means you’ll reach your goal in the majority of markets), then we consider you off track and recommend steps you can take to help you get back up to 70%.